wp-plugins/updraftplus/readme.txt

 * FIX: Correct calculation of which old backups to delete when automatic pre-plugin/theme backups run
 * FIX: Binzip could block if the zip binary produced a lot of unexpected output
 * FIX: Fix a corner-case where a setting needed manual updating post-migration on WP 3.4+earlier sites with custom uploads path
+* FIX: Prevent the settings page needing a refresh if the server temporarily goes away
 * TWEAK: For reasons unknown, Google's new cloud console removes parameters after the first from the redirect_uri; this breaks new Google Drive authentications.
 To work around this, we have adjusted our redirect_uri to use only one parameter.
 * TWEAK: Removed a couple of clicks from the install procedure for add-ons
 * TWEAK: Handle migration URL rewrites where content directory location has been manually altered